Can I get paid for the care I gave my aunt before her death?

 New Jersey Elder Care Reimbursement

-Under New Jersey rules, your Aunt could have made a will and given you the entire estate, or had a will that said you would receive some of her estate to reflect the work you did.
-Because she did not make a will, the New Jersey intestate rule divides her assets between all her children, equally.
-Prior to the assets being divided, all her creditors must be paid.
+Under New Jersey rules, your Aunt could have made a will and given you the entire estate or had a will that said you would receive some of her estate to reflect your work.
+Because she did not make a will, the New Jersey intestate rule divides her assets between all her children equally.
+Before the assets are separated, all her creditors must be paid.
 This includes her funeral expenses and final taxes.

-Had she made an agreement with you and your wife that you would be paid for the care you provided her, then you would also be a creditor.
-It sounds like — from what you described — you had no such agreement.
-Because family members regularly provide each other with care, this care is considered a gift unless you can prove otherwise.
+Had she agreed with you and your wife that you would be paid for the care you provided her, you would also be a creditor.
+From what you described, it sounds like you had no such agreement.
+Because family members regularly give each other care, this care is considered a gift unless you can prove otherwise.
 Your cousins could agree to give you more of the estate to reflect your work, but that would be up to them.

 More Probate Questions?

 New Jersey Elder Care Reimbursement is only part of the overall probate process.
-By all means, if you wish to learn more, please read my more detailed article, The Probate Process All You Need to Know.
+There is so much more!
+If you wish to learn more, please read my more detailed article, The Probate Process All You Need to Know.

 In Conclusion: New Jersey Elder Care Reimbursement